traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11b.client-grid-load-using-service.question.md

 Part 2 / Configure the gridOptions, columnDefs, defaultColumnDefs, and rowData
 -------------------------------------------------------------------------------
- 1. Add a public class variable:   gridOpptions
+ 1. Add a public class variable:   gridOptions
     -- The type is GridOptions

     -- Set these properties